diegoguidotti/dbmng2/README.md

 	$ composer update

-Create a mySQL database and populate it using the file sql/test.sql (change root if you want to install using a different user)
+Create a mySQL database and populate it using the file sql/dbmng2.sql and sql/test.sql (change root if you want to install using a different user) You can skip test.sql if you wan't run test unit

 	$ mysql -u root -p -e "create database dbmng2"
+	$ mysql -u root -p dbmng2 < sql/dbmng2.sql
 	$ mysql -u root -p dbmng2 < sql/test.sql

 Update the configuration file